Mordyfier/CISC.-3140-Assignments/Lab 5.2/README.md

 The page with styling is available at https://mordyfier.github.io/CISC3140

-Several rules were used to distinguish different parts of the table - the code examples and links use a different fond, and the columns are sized differently.
+Several rules were used to distinguish different parts of the table - the code examples and links use a different font, and the columns are sized individually in an attempt to make the table more readable.